Vermont Board of Trustees

 Trustee since May 2021

-Stephen is a novelist and author of several books, which have been translated into many languages and developed for television and film.
+Stephen is a novelist and author of seven books, which have been translated into many languages and developed for television and film.
 Previously he was a newspaper journalist and won many awards for that work.
 He also spent 15 years as a national advocate for improving care of the terminally ill, toward the increased use of hospice, palliative care and advance directives.
 Stephen is a graduate of Middlebury College who subsequently earned an MA degree at Johns Hopkins University and an MFA degree from the Iowa Writers Workshop.
 Stephen has an ongoing goal of being active in Vermont's beautiful outdoors more than 300 days a year.

 VT Trustee